The pursuit of happiness is the one common denominator of all human beings.

 People will spend their entire lives in the pursuit of happiness.

-But, if you don’t know the true path towards long-term happiness, you can get lost along the way and pursue false paths to happiness.
+But, if you don’t know the true path toward long-term happiness, you can get lost along the way and pursue false paths to happiness.

 Recreational drugs, alcohol, sex, excessive recreation/entertainment, and other similar pursuits can offer a temporary boost in certain neurochemicals (dopamine and oxytocin) which create a short-lived euphoria often misinterpreted as happiness.

-Those chemically-induced false happiness activities always return individuals to their geneticly-predetermined happiness baseline.
+Those chemically-induced false happiness activities always return individuals to their genetically-predetermined happiness baseline.